MahdiGhafoorian/NLML_HPE/README.md

   <img src="assets/NLML_HPE_demo.gif" />
 </p>

-We propose a novel deep learning approach for head pose estimation with limited training data via non-linear manifold learning called NLML-HPE.
+We proposed a novel deep learning approach for head pose estimation with limited training data via non-linear manifold learning called NLML-HPE.
 This method is based on the combination of tensor decomposition (i.e., Tucker decomposition) and feed forward neural network.
 Unlike traditional classification-based approaches, our method formulates head pose estimation as a regression problem, mapping input landmarks to a continuous representation of pose angles.

 ##  Preparation